Shivter14/Shivtanium/README.md

 * To modify the window button controls, change the `CBUI` value which should add 9 characters.
 If more are needed, `\e[#E` can be used to expand the limit by # characters.

-* For more help, head to the [DWM Wiki](https://github.com/Shivter14/Shivtanium/wiki/Desktop-Window-Manager).
+* For more help, head to the [BatchWindows Wiki](https://github.com/Shivter14/Shivtanium/wiki/Desktop-Window-Manager).

 It's even easier to create sprites, it's just raw ASCII art located in: `C\Shivtanium\resourcepacks\init\sprites\`